 Cosmopolitan’s Boulevard Pool is perched on the rooftop near the front of the property providing stunning views of the surrounding Las Vegas Strip.
 Boulevard is billed as being Cosmopolitan’s “upbeat” pool with music and a festive atmosphere.

-Adding to the uniqueness of the Boulevard Pool is that loungers can be found on various levels surrounding the pool, allowing guests to find the perfect amount of seclusion, sun, or shade.
+Adding to the pool’s uniqueness is that loungers can be found on various levels surrounding the pool, allowing guests to find the perfect amount of seclusion, sun, or shade.

 Complete with a poolside bar, and jacuzzi big enough to fit about 25 people, Cosmo’s Boulevard Pool is among my favorites in Vegas.

-Uniquely, the pool deck also transforms into both a movie-viewing venue on select summer evenings and an ice skating rink during the winter months.
+Uniquely, the pool deck transforms into a movie-viewing venue on select summer evenings and an ice skating rink during winter.

 Cosmopolitan’s Chelsea Pool is located on the south side of the property and is designed to be a quiet place to relax without the constant thumping of bass.